 Holiday Favorite: WRAL Nights of Lights at Dorothea Dix Park

 Ready to brighten your holiday season?
-The WRAL Nights of Lights drive-thru light show is making its way back to Dorothea Dix Park for the second year in a row in Raleigh, N.C.!
+The WRAL Nights of Lights drive-thru light show is making its way back to Dorothea Dix Park for the third year in a row in Raleigh, N.C.!
 Brought to you by WRAL/Capitol Broadcasting Company in partnership with the City of Raleigh, this new jolly Raleigh holiday tradition dazzles, shines and lights up one of the area's most beautiful public parks.
 Here’s everything you need to know to take part.
 Plus, get the scoop below on what's new this year!

 When is WRAL Nights of Lights?
 What are the days and hours?

 WRAL Nights of Lights takes place in Raleigh at Dorothea Dix Park, Fri., Nov.
 25, through Fri., Dec.
 24. General admission tickets are available in 30-minute time blocks, starting at either 5:30pm or 6pm depending on the day.
 The last time block available for each day is 9:30pm.

 Do I need a ticket to enjoy WRAL Nights of Lights?
 How much do they cost?